UT Tyler School of Education - Graduate

 - Master Reading Teacher Certificate.
 Requires three years of classroom teaching experience, a standard teaching certificate, a master's degree, completion of required coursework, and state examination.

-Work with highly committed literacy educators and mentors.
+Work with committed literacy educators and mentors.

 Join a team of highly qualified, caring, and dedicated literacy faculty.
 Together, they have the expertise, experience, and disposition to work with you and to support your diverse backgrounds, experiences, and disciplines.